ComplexCodeEval/ComplexCodeEval/README.md

 ### Key Features

+- Crawl high-star GitHub projects and analyze their dependencies.
 - Obtain project information from the remote repository information table and download projects.
 - Parse projects and analyze API call situations.
 - Based on the API call frequency of the corresponding framework, extract datasets containing test functions.